markstringer-dti/markstringer-dti.github.io/dti.md

 Working for Xerox gave me my first experience of project management.
 I think they gave me the project management job because they'd seen how well I could write code.
 I managed a couple of German guys who were writing code for the first "smart" phone - the Nokia 9000.
 This was a really dumb phone.
 It had the same operating system as some sewing machines and it was a nightmare to write anything for it.

 Working for Cambridge University gave me my first experience of using iterative, user centred design.
-We designed a system to help school kids put toegether discursive arugments.
+We designed a system to help school kids put together discursive arguments.
 The funding was for an interface that was tangible, an interface that you could touch, pick up.
 This project taught me a lot.

 Ideas evolve.
 We started out with brightly coloured boxes with topical ideas on them "People don't like graffiti."
 We ended up with a fancy (for its time) electronic interface that used cards with statements like "People don't like graffiti," to search the internet.

 Whatever you're building needs to fit in a particular situation.
 The situation that we were designing for was English schools.
-They were at the time cosely regulated.
+They were at the time closely regulated.
 Any activity that we were going to get the kids to do with our fancy new interface would have to fit in a lesson plan.
 But because this was a research project, we were also trying to please our other research partners and ultimately, our funders.
 I didn't think of it then like this, but that project was definitely a swamp.

 Look this is all very well, but it's starting to sound a bit "I was born at an early age."